What Is the Oldest Tree in the World?

 The Pando clone is the largest living organism by weight, clocking in at just over 13 million pounds.
 Pando is also the largest living organism by land mass, spreading across 106 acres in Utah.
 So, while the more iconic redwood trees might be the tallest trees on Earth, Pando takes the crown for being the largest tree.

 Pando is also estimated to be the oldest living plant on Earth.
-Some research estimates Pando to be close to 80,000 years old, which means that it was alive during the last Ice Age.
+Some research estimates Pando to be between 60,000-80,000 years old, which means that it was alive during the last Ice Age.
 If you visit Pando today, imagine life 12,000 years ago.
 This same tree could have been visited by iconic Ice Age animals like the Columbian mammoth or a giant ground sloth!

 The Pando aspen clone is seen along the shores of Fish Lake in Utah on Oct.
 2, 2025.
 Pando is believed to be the largest, most dense organism ever found at over 13 million pounds.
 The clone spreads across 106 acres, consisting of over 40,000 individual trees.
 Jack Rodgers